emmazart/emma-olson-rossow-portfilio/README.md

 ## Application Details

 Application is optimized for the following screen sizes: 575px, 768px, and 1200px.
+Developed on Google Chrome (v.
+99.0.4844.51)

 ### Technologies Used
 - HTML